-The Victorian Government is investing $5 billion over ten years so that every child in the state will have access to two years of kindergarten.
+The Victorian Government is investing almost $5 billion over ten years so that children across the state will have access to two years of kindergarten programs.

-Victoria will be the first state or territory in Australia to introduce a subsidised kindergarten program for all three-year-olds.
-Subsidised kindergarten means the government will help the kindergarten service with the cost of your child attending.
+Victoria will be the first state or territory in Australia to introduce funded Three-year-old Kindergarten for all children.
+Funded kindergarten means the government will help the kindergarten service with the cost of your child attending.
 This helps keep your fees low.

 In 2020, three-year-olds in six council areas will be able to access up to 15 hours of kindergarten.
 These areas are:

 - Northern Grampians

 In 2021, families in the following 15 council areas will also have access to up to 15 hours each week